furechan/mintalib/output/pypi-readme.md

 A `series` can be a pandas series, a polars series or any iterable compatible with numpy arrays.

-Functions automatically wrap the result to match the type and the index ofthe input data when applicable.
+Functions automatically wrap the result to match the type and the index of the input data when applicable.

 ```python